Homepage

 How do you know if you can check-in online?

-After you have made your booking, you will be notified when check-in opens for your flight, either in your confirmation email or during the booking process on your airline or travel agent’s website.
+After you have made your booking, you’ll be notified when check-in opens for your flight, either in your confirmation email or during the booking process on your airline or travel agent’s website.
 Make a note of this so that you can check in as early as possible.
+Some airlines, such as Wizz Air, have even started offering an automatic check-in feature to their booking options.

-Can you check in via app?
+Can you check in via an app?

 If your airline has an app, download it to your smartphone.
 It will prompt you when check-in opens, allow you to update your booking if you need to and also advise you of any changes or delays to your aircraft.